SonarSource/SonarJS/eslint-bridge/profiling/README.md

 ![profiler](images/profiler.png)

-7. Launch the Analysis: `../node_modules/.bin/ts-node analyze-js.ts`
+7. Launch the Analysis on JS ruling projects: `npm run-analyze-js` (or `npm run analyze-ts` for typescript)
 8. Press "Stop"
 9. View the profile
 10. Change the view from "Heavy (Bottom Up)" to "Tree (Top Down)" (on the top menu, above "Self Time")